is-120-winter-2023/sample-respsonsive-flex-day-2/README.md

 ## Hero image overlay

 Use a flexbox to align the text in your hero image overlay.
-Make sure that the text doesn't run up to the edge of the screen.
+Remove any positioning like margins/paddings that you were using to position the text before flexbox.
+Also, make sure that the text doesn't run up to the edge of the screen.
 Use paddings or margins to leave a gutter around the text.
 I usually use a variable `--gutter` set to `1rem` that I reuse on all elements that span the width of the viewport.

 Since you used the `clamp()` function to dynamically resize your `<h1>` text in the overlay, you may not need a media query for you hero image overlay.
 Check that your overlay looks good (including adequate whitespace) on all three screen widths.